 Tips for Outdoor Storage of Air Receiver Tanks

 If you are storing your air receiver tank outdoors, be sure to conduct frequent inspections to monitor for corrosion.
 Any signs of corrosion should be addressed immediately to maintain the integrity of the tank.

-If your area is subject to cooler temperatures with an occasional risk of icing, take special care of your tank in cooler weather.
+If your area is subject to cooler temperatures with occasional risk of icing, take special care of your tank in cooler weather.
 The tank will generate some heat on its own.
 However, if temperatures drop too far, the tank is still at risk of freezing.
 Insulating your tank and providing auxiliary heating during cold weather may be necessary to prevent damage.

 Air Receiver Tank Internal Lining Options